BSOE Major Declaration Appeal Process

 Academic Planning Form

 Please submit an Academic Planning Form detailing your academic plan through completion of the major.
+The Academic Planning form does not need to be signed by an advisor prior to submission.

 - To assist with creating an academic plan we recommend that you refer to the major curriculum chart of the year that you are following for a list of all course requirements.
 BSOE curriculum charts can be found here.
 On the curriculum chart, cross off all completed courses to help you keep track of course progress.
 When putting together your plan, we recommend you try to schedule no more than two major classes per quarter.